ss-ssrcom/beautiful-jekyll/_posts/2016-01-01-shadowsocks.ssr.md

+---
+layout: post
+title: Shadowsocks是什么？
+subtitle: If you want to keep a secret, you must also hide it from yourself.
+gh-repo: daattali/beautiful-jekyll
+tags: [shadowsocks]
+comments: true
+---

-If you want to keep a secret, you must also hide it from yourself.
+## If you want to keep a secret, you must also hide it from yourself.

 Shadowsocks官网: https://shadowsocks.org

 Shadowsocks官方GitHub: https://github.com/shadowsocks

-A secure socks5 proxy, designed to protect your Internet traffic.
+## A secure socks5 proxy, designed to protect your Internet traffic.

 ![](https://github.com/ss-ssrcom/ssrou/blob/master/img/blog/ss.png)